Insta360: History

-In 2020, Insta360 began a strategic partnership with Leica to produce the ONE R 1-Inch Edition camera module.
-That same year, the Insta360 ONE R was named one of Time magazine's "Best Inventions of 2020."
-The company's products have also been carried by Apple in its retail stores.
+In 2020, Insta360 entered a strategic partnership with Leica to help produce the ONE R 1-Inch Edition.
+Since then, ONE R has been recognised as one of TIME magazine's best inventions of 2020.
+A recent milestone for the company was Apple hosting Insta360 cameras in stores in over 100 countries.

-The company's professional-grade cameras have been used by NASA on multiple occasions.
-In 2018, NASA used the Insta360 Pro and Pro 2 to live-stream the landing of the InSight Mars lander from its mission control center.
-This project earned NASA an Emmy Award for Outstanding Interactive Program.
-In 2021, the Insta360 Pro 2 was used again to live-stream the landing of the Perseverance rover on Mars.
+In 2018, NASA used Insta360 Pro and Pro 2 to live stream the landing of the InSight Mars Lander from mission control, winning an Emmy for the project.
+In 2021, NASA again used Insta360 Pro 2 to live stream from mission control when the Perseverance rover landed on Mars.

-In June 2025, Insta360's parent company, Arashi Vision Inc., held its initial public offering on the Shanghai Stock Exchange STAR Market, becoming a publicly listed company.
+In June 2025, Insta360 held its initial public offering and became a listed company on the Shanghai Stock Exchange STAR Market.